KIRBY'S INSPIRATIONS IN ORDER OF IMPORTANCE

 The Replacements- Lotsa strong songs with good melodies.

-Bradford Cox- Atlas Sound and Deerhunter are very cool, I love their music and I found out about Stereolab from them.
-I think Moses Archuleta was one of the best drummers of that era.
+Bradford Cox- Atlas Sound and Deerhunter are very cool, I love Bradford Cox's music and I found out about Stereolab from an interview somewhere.
+I also think Moses Archuleta was one of the best drummers of that era.

 Robin Pecknold- I really appreciate his melodies and think his songs are consistently engaging.